-For children up to and including 36 months however, points that are not sharp according to the test method may present an unreasonable risk.
-In 4.7.1 c) requirements are given for points with a maximum cross-section of 2 mm.
+For children under 36 months however, points that are not sharp according to the test method may present an unreasonable risk.
+In 4.7.1 c) (accessible sharp points) requirements are given for points with a maximum cross-section of 2 mm.